Liveness Detection: Definition and Use in Compliance

 Active liveness asks the user to perform specific actions during capture: blink, turn your head left, hold up two fingers.
 The unpredictability of the challenge makes it hard to spoof with a static photo.
 The downside is friction.
 Asking a customer to nod, smile, and say a phrase aloud adds time and creates accessibility issues for users with certain disabilities or older devices.

 Passive liveness runs silently.
 The algorithm analyzes depth cues, skin texture variations, light reflectance, and micro-movements in a standard selfie or short video without asking the user to do anything.
 The trade-off is accuracy; passive systems are generally more vulnerable to high-quality 3D masks and, increasingly, to generative AI-produced faces.
+Institutions typically choose between the two based on the risk tier of the customer segment.

 A third attack vector, injection attacks, bypasses the camera entirely.
 The attacker intercepts the data stream between the camera and the application and injects a synthetic video.
 Defending against injection requires device integrity verification and runtime application self-protection, controls that sit outside the liveness algorithm itself.